NonFunGerbils/Emerald-Academy-Quests/README.md

 2. **A smart contract** is a code written to a blockchain that can automatically execute actions when it's predefined conditions are met.
 3. - **A script** reads from a blockchain and does not cost anything.

-   - **A transaction**  is interacting with a blockchain and requires a transaction fee to execute
+   - **A transaction**  interacts with a blockchain and requires a transaction fee to execute

 ## Day 2